garwoodpr/LuhnAlgorithmProof/DESCRIPTION.rst

 the provided data.
 If the data passes the test the system returns 'True',
 else the system returns 'False'.

-Am account number must be provided as a simple all-digits string without any
+An account number must be provided as a simple all-digits string without any
-type of separators, including spaces, or the function will return 'False'.
+type of separators, including white space, or the function will return 'False'.
 False values are also returned if the string contains any alpha characters,
 punctuation marks or non-digit characters of any kind.